Itz-KunalGupta/Health_Prediction-/README.md

 Provides interpretability and confidence percentages when they differ.

-Combines the simplicity of logistic regression with the complexity-handling capability of random forests. 🏅
+Combines the simplicity of decision trees with the complexity-handling capability of random forests. 🏅

 Contributions 🤝